petermbiyu/gitdemo1/README.md

-##Demo File
+#Demo File
-this is a demo file for a gitf file
+this is a demo file for a git file